-In January 2018, the Company completed an underwritten public offering of the Convertible Notes, in which the Company sold \$450.0 million aggregate principal amount of Convertible Notes, including the exercise in full of the underwriters' option to purchase additional Convertible Notes of \$50.0 million.
+In January 2018, the Company completed an underwritten public offering of the Convertible Notes, in which the Company sold \$450.0 million aggregate principal amount of the 2025 Convertible Notes, including the exercise in full of the underwriters' option to purchase an additional \$50.0 million in aggregate principal amount of 2025 Convertible Notes.
 The Company's net proceeds from the offering, after deducting underwriting discounts and commissions and other offering expenses of \$14.2 million, were approximately \$435.8 million.
-The Convertible Notes bear interest payable semiannually in arrears on January 15 and July 15 of each year, beginning on July 15, 2018.
-The Convertible Notes mature on January 15, 2025, unless earlier converted, redeemed, or repurchased.
+The 2025 Convertible Notes bear interest payable semiannually in arrears on January 15 and July 15 of each year, beginning on July 15, 2018.
+The 2025 Convertible Notes mature on January 15, 2025, unless earlier converted, redeemed, or repurchased.